 You’ve heard the expression, “pay yourself first.”
-What that means is to set aside a set amount from each paycheck that you’ll save, then spend the rest.
+What this means is that you should first set aside a specific amount from each paycheck to be saved.
+Then, you can spend the rest.
 That’s what I do, and my budget looks like this (all percentages are based on gross income):

 Failing to save as much as you comfortably can